FINAL MEDICAL REPORT

 X-RAY & MRI SCAN RESULTS

-On 1/4/2012 cervical and lumbar x-rays were taken in order to rule out bony pathology the results were as follows;
+On 1/4/2012 cervical and lumbar x-rays were ordered to rule out bony pathology the results were as follows;

 Cervical Spine: Complete loss of the normal lordotic curvature with interruptions at C4, C5 and C6.
 Negative for recent fracture and or complete dislocation.